yogonwa/NobelLM/TASKS.md

 - Write structured laureate dicts to `nobel_literature.json` (metadata only)
 - Write plain text speeches to file
 - Update `scraper/README.md` with schema description and file outputs
+- Whitespace and punctuation normalization is handled by `normalize_whitespace`.
+- All debug prints have been removed from the extraction pipeline.
+- Outputs are robust and production-ready.

 ---